Text 1. WHAT IS PSYCHOLOGY?

 * * *

-Forty-seven percent of Americans do not know when it would be appropriate to seek psychological services, and 68 percent do know how to go about seeking help when they do need it.
+percent do know how to go about seeking help when they do need it.

 * * *

-Seventy percent of Americans consider access to psychological
+percent of Americans consider

-services to be very important, but only 35 percent believe they have an
+services to be very important, but only 35

 access.